E-commerce website concept

 I conducted interviews with 10 users to dig deeper and get more qualitative data and gathered all my findings to get more insights.

 Difficulties navigating through pages

-When asked to find a certain product in competitor websites 60% of users had difficulty in knowing where to start.
-When asked why, they mentioned it was because there was too much going on the homepage.
+When asked to find a certain product on competitor websites 60% of users had difficulty in knowing where to start.
+When asked why they mentioned it was because there was too much going on the homepage.

 No product information makes browsing frustrating